mrscams/backend-Gift-Challange/backend/README.md

 - Gift deposits
 - Meal deposits
 ### Gift deposits
-Gift deposits has 365 days lifespan, beyond this period it will no longer be counted in the user's balance.
+Gift deposits has 365 days lifespan, beyond this period it will no longer be counted in the user balance.

 example:
 John receives a Gift distribution with the amount of $100 euros from Tesla. he will therefore have $100 in gift cards in his account.